RADA Electronic Industries

 RADA Electronic Industries Ltd. is a global defense technology company focused on proprietary radar and legacy avionics systems.
-The company, which includes RADA Electronic Industries and its U.S-based subsidiaries, engages in the development, manufacture, and sale of systems designed primarily for the defense and aerospace markets.
-Its product lines include tactical radars, inertial navigation systems and avionics systems.
-It offers software-defined, tactical radars for enhanced survivability of stationary and on-the-move operations.
-Founded in 1970, RADA Electronic Industries Ltd. has been traded on the NASDAQ Capital Market since 1985.
+It includes RADA Electronic Industries and its U.S-based subsidiaries in its development, manufacture and sale of goods designed primarily for the defense industry and aerospace markets.
+Its products include software-defined tactical radars, inertial navigation systems and avionics parts.
+Founded in 1970, it is traded on the NASDAQ Capital Market since 1985.